CovetingAphid3/Restaurant/README.md

 # Royal Burger Website

-Welcome to the Royal Burger website!
+Welcome to the Burger Place website!
 This project serves as a proof of concept for a modern, user-friendly burger restaurant website.
 The site showcases the restaurant's offerings, emphasizes quality and customer satisfaction, and provides an engaging user experience.

 ## Table of Contents